Need advice? Call Now, Schedule a Meeting or Contact Us

 2. The Project Management Value Proposition

-The discussion then moved onto the “value” proposition offered by the project management discipline.
+The discussion then moved on to the “value” proposition offered by the project management discipline.

-The Director-General proposed that organisations cannot survive without successful projects, and for them to deliver their strategy, they need a strong project management competence.
+The Director-General proposed that organisations cannot survive without successful projects, and for them to deliver their strategy, they need strong project management competence.
 After all, the strategy is comprised of a series or number of projects, and unless they are successfully executed, the strategy cannot be implemented.

 Project management is the strategic competency that enables organisations to deliver benefits and values.
 It is how an organisation accomplishes its mission that provides a competitive advantage – this is the value proposition of project management.